-Susie Murray, LMHC
+Susie Murray, PhD MA, LMHC

-Susie is an Adjunct Instructor at Kirkwood Community College She engages in public speaking on topics relating to mental health, wellness, adjustment and work place issues.
+Susie is a former adjunct instructor at Kirkwood Community College She engages in public speaking on topics relating to mental health, wellness, adjustment and workplace issues.
 Her research interests include clinical supervision and therapeutic outcomes.

-Shannon Wilson, LMHC
+Shannon Wilson, LMHC, PMH-C

-Shannon is an adjunct instructor at the University of Iowa.
-She is available for public speaking about a variety of mental health and substance abuse issues.
-Shannon is currently a member of the American Mental Health Counselors Association, Iowa Mental Health Counselors Association and Postpartum Support International.
+Shannon is a former adjunct instructor at the University of Iowa.
+She helped to found and formerly chaired the Iowa Chapter of Postpartum Support International.
+Shannon is available for public speaking about a variety of mental health issues.
+She is currently a member of the Iowa Mental Health Counselors Association, International OCD Foundation, Postpartum Support International and Postpartum Support International Iowa Chapter.